gcherian/echoes/README.md

 Note: The MNIST data and code is just used as an example.
-Please stay tuned for LSTM and RNN code.
+Please stay tuned for generative models integration.